Billing and Payments

 All students* who have accepted an offer for housing are billed via Student Financial Services (SFS).
 Students should visit the SFS website when ready to set up their billing account and make the first payment.
 With questions about student billing, students may contact Residential Finance at [email protected].

-Beginning August 16, 2020, all student housing through Columbia Residential is billed on a monthly basis.
-The monthly housing charge should appear on the student account during the first week of each month, and payment for each month is due on the due date on the bill where that charge appears.
-Students should review the SFS billing schedule for more information about statements and due dates.
+Student housing through Columbia Residential is billed on a monthly basis.
+The monthly housing charge should appear on the student account during the last week of each month for the following month, and per the housing agreement, payment is due on the first of the month.
 Rent for the first month is pro-rated based on the move-in date.

 Benefits of billing via Student Financial Services